openbank/openbank/v1/transactionrequest/all.md

 | 404    | Returned when the resource is not found.                                               |
 | 500    | Returned when an unexpected error occured on the server side.                          |

-## Create an counter party transaction request
+## Create an counter party transaction request {#method-post-createcounterpartytransaction}

 Creates a new counter party transaction request